cdeucher/kubernetes-concepts-from-zero-to-god/README.md

 - Cgroup: Control Groups provide a mechanism for aggregating/partitioning sets of tasks, and all their future children, into hierarchical groups with specialized behaviour.
 - Namespace: wraps a global system resource in an abstraction that makes it appear to the processes within the namespace that they have their own isolated instance of the global resource.

-In short:
+- In short:

-Cgroups = limits how much you can use;
+Cgroups = limits how much you can use namespaces = limits what you can see (and therefore use)
-namespaces = limits what you can see (and therefore use) See more at "Anatomy of a Container: Namespaces, cgroups & Some Filesystem Magic" by Jérôme Petazzoni.
+<a href="https://pt.slideshare.net/jpetazzo/anatomy-of-a-container-namespaces-cgroups-some-filesystem-magic-linuxcon">Anatomy of a Container: Namespaces, cgroups & Some Filesystem Magic</a>

 Cgroups involve resource metering and limiting: